Elevated Brownies Recipe | Download for FREE!

 Popular Orange Weed Strains

-Interested in trying some notoriously orange weed for fun?
+Are you interested in trying some notoriously orange cannabis for fun?
 We’ll touch on it later, but it’s important to remember that the color of your weed doesn’t have any impact on its potency.

-Still, it can be fun to grind up colorful buds to see the plant’s vibrant hues.
+Still, it can be fun to grind up pretty buds to see the plant’s vibrant hues.
 So, here are some of the best orange weed strains on the market to enjoy.

 Super Lemon Haze

 SLH strain is popular for its high kief content, too: you’ll likely notice your buds are absolutely coasted in crystals.
-This helps bring the potency level to a whole new level.
+This helps bring the THC levels of this orange bud oh-so high.

 If you’re someone with high anxiety levels, we’d suggest avoiding this strain — as well as these others as it may make your paranoia worse due to its stimulating characteristics.